earnx-stake/EarnX-Lottery/README.md

 # Lottery Rules
 - We will take an snapshot of all deletagors on the first network block after Sunday 0h UTC.
-- You receive a number derivade from your address representing a chance in the loterry.
+- You receive a number derivaded from your address representing a chance in the loterry.
 - If you have delegated >= 200 GLMR, so you get another number increasing you chance.
 - If you have made an aditional delegation >= 50 GLMR during the week (7 days before the sunday snapshot), you receive another number.